Yungas Road: Traffic violence

-Because of the steep slopes, the lack of guardrails, and the narrow width of the road (as little as 3 meters in some places), the road was especially dangerous for vehicular traffic.
+Because of the steep slopes, the lack of guardrails, and the narrow width of the road (as little as 3 m in some places), the road was especially dangerous for vehicular traffic.
 Weather conditions further increased the danger; rain and fog would reduce visibility, while muddy terrain and loose stones could impair traction.
-It was famous for its dangerous conditions and deaths from traffic accidents, averaging around 209 accidents and 96 deaths per year.
-In 1995, the Inter-American Development Bank dubbed it as the most dangerous road in the world.
+It was famous for its dangerous conditions and deaths from traffic crashes, averaging around 209 crashes and 96 deaths per year.
+In 1995, the Inter-American Development Bank dubbed it the most dangerous road in the world.

-In July 1983, a bus fell from the Yungas Road into a canyon, killing more than one hundred passengers in one of the worst road accidents in Bolivia.
+In July 1983, a bus fell from the Yungas Road into a canyon, killing more than one hundred passengers in one of the worst road crashes in Bolivia.

-Until the mid-1990s, the accident rate was even worse, with 200 to 300 drivers falling off the cliff each year.
+Until the mid-1990s, the crash rate was even worse, with 200 to 300 drivers falling off the cliff each year.

-In 2011, the total number of accidents was around 114, the second most in Bolivia after the road between La Paz and Oruro.
-Of these accidents, 42 people died.
+In 2011, the total number of crashes was around 114, the second most in Bolivia after the road between La Paz and Oruro.
+Of these crashes, 42 people died.